curl/everything-curl/cmdline-configfile.md

 ## Config file

-You can easily end up with curl command lines that use a very large amount of command line options, make it rather hard to work with.
+You can easily end up with curl command lines that use a very large number of command line options, making them rather hard to work with.
 Sometimes the length of the command line you want to enter even hits the maximum length your command line system allows.
-The Microsoft windows command prompt being an example of something that has a fairly small maximum line length.
+The Microsoft Windows command prompt being an example of something that has a fairly small maximum line length.

 To aid such situations, curl offers a feature we call "config file".
 It